Protect Yourself with Careful Diabetes Management

 To stay healthy while managing diabetes:

-• Take all your medicines.
+• Take all your medicines as directed.

 • Get all of your tests.